 There is only one posture in Yoga Nidra; Sivasana (pictured above).
 You lay down comfortably on the floor, using props if needed, such as a support under the knees, or a blanket to cover up with.

-The origin of all yoga poses can be traced to the Sanskrit word “nyasa,” meaning “to place” or “to take the mind to a point.”
-In Vinyasa Yoga, for example, this is done with with several postures meant to purify the body and mind.
-In Yoga Nidra the practice of nyasa is done entirely with the mind, while the body remains still.
-The intention is to focus the mind by noticing sensation in one specific area of the body at a time.
+The origin of all yoga poses can be traced to the Sanskrit word “Nyasa,” meaning “to place” or “to take the mind to a point.”
+In Vinyasa Yoga, for example, this is done with several postures meant to purify the body and mind.
+In Yoga Nidra, the practice of Nyasa is done entirely with the mind, while the body remains still.
+The intention is to focus the mind by noticing the sensation in one specific area of the body at a time.
 This sort of mental scanning is done for the entire body, head to toe.
 The intention is not to change anything about the body, but to simply notice any sensation that is present.
 If you do not notice any sensation, this fine, and you continue on.